 The state of Florida enforces specific laws regarding the care of elderly residents.
 Our laws require anyone who knows about or suspects elder abuse to report the information to proper authorities.
 Under statute §415.1111, a vulnerable elder who suffers abuse retains the right to compensation for losses as well as punitive damages (fines meant to punish the wrongdoer).
 The statute covers individuals who suffer physical and/or emotional abuse, neglect, or financial/property/knowledge exploitation at the hands of another.

 An elder may file the action him or herself.
-If unable to do so, a guardian or estate representative (in the event of wrongful death) may file a claim on the elder’s behalf.
+If unable to do so, a guardian or estate representative may file a claim on the elder’s behalf.
 An individual can face abuse claims for both actions and omissions that endanger or harm elderly individuals.
 Any caretaker may face a civil claim, including at home caregivers, nursing home caregivers, nurses, hospice caregivers, assisted living caregivers, and volunteers.

 Reporting Nursing Home Abuse in Tampa, FL